This is wrong.

 A few more tidbits for you first.

 Don't expect to get great gas mileage from any of these.
 The lighter the better, of course.
-Also consider diesel vs gas.
+Also, consider diesel vs gas.
 Is diesel easily available to trucks/RVs around your area?

-Also, consider: Do you want to tow a car with your motorhome?
+You may want to consider: Do you want to tow a car with your motorhome?
 (Also known as a 'toad'.)
 Do you want a heavy-duty truck with a stiff suspension to be your daily driver?
 (Fifth wheels usually require this.)